CanonicalLtd/maas-docs/en/installconfig-subnets-dhcp.md

 A *reserved dynamic IP range* is needed in order for MAAS to provide DHCP for machines.
-The creation of such a range is part of the process of enabling DHCP (see below) so do not create one in advance.
+The creation of such a range is part of the process of enabling DHCP via the web UI (see below) so do not create one in advance.
 See [Concepts and terms](intro-concepts.md#ip-ranges) for an explanation of reserved IP ranges used in MAAS.